The Leverhulme Trust awards London Film School (LFS) a grant to fund two places; one for our MA Filmmaking and one for our MA Screenwriting degrees.

-The Leverhulme Arts Scholarships are designed for talented UK/EU/EEA MA Filmmaking or MA Screenwriting applicants whose applications have been deemed to have exceeded expectations in at least two of the selection criteria and who would otherwise not be able to study with us without financial assistance.
+The Leverhulme Arts Scholarships are designed for talented applicants who have the right to reside in the UK, and have an unconditional offer for either our MA Filmmaking or MA Screenwriting courses.
+The Scholarship also aims to support applicants who have submitted applications that have been deemed to have exceeded expectations in at least two of the selection criteria and who would otherwise not be able to study with us without financial assistance.
 It addresses the School's key goal of ensuring access and widening participation for the current generation of talented students so that they can participate and benefit from the School's culture and its full learning programme, like Michael Mann, Mike Leigh, Roger Pratt, Duncan Jones and many other filmmakers did before them.

 LFS aims to encourage greater diversity in the screen industries and welcomes applications from applicants who understand and are likely to contribute to our philosophy and ethos and will benefit from joining LFS.
 These will include those from under-represented groups, those looking for second opportunities, those already in work, and those looking to develop themselves later in life.

-- Received an unconditional offer for either the LFS MA Filmmaking or MA Screenwriting programme starting in September 2022;
+- Applicants who receive an unconditional offer of a place on either the MA Filmmaking or MA Screenwriting programme;

-- Evidence that you'll be able to support yourself (and any dependents, if applicable) for the duration of the course.
+- Applicants who can evidence the ability to be able to support themselves (and any dependents, if applicable) for the duration of the course).

-You will need to have received an unconditional offer from LFS for either the MA Filmmaking or MA Screenwriting course starting in September 2022.
+You will need to have received an unconditional offer from LFS for either the MA Filmmaking or MA Screenwriting course.

 - Financial or other need (must be evidenced)